 Granville Island is a gem in Vancouver with a magic touch for all of its visitors, no matter what type of adventure you're looking for.
 The public market is open daily which alone is worth the trip!
-There's also a FREE water park with two slides and multiple fountains, a perfect way to cool down on a summer's day.
 There's also the Kids Market with over 25 stores to wander though tailored for all ages, and don't forget to get an ice cream from I Scream, You Scream!
 Even if it is chilly outside...

-At Stanley Park, the sweet-smelling roses along the paths will put you in the mood for a stroll.
+At Stanley Park the scenic paths will put you in the mood getting active, no doubt!
 Try this with your family and enjoy the calmness at Vancouver's Stanley Park at no cost at all - maybe you will even find some cool tree carvings!
-If it's hot, plan for a pit-stop at the splash park to keep the kids happy.
+If you're there in the summer, plan for a pit-stop at the splash park to keep the kids happy.

 We love the outdoors, and so we discovered a beautiful viewpoint just before the cypress mountain.
 It is the most amazing thing for your entire family.
-The kids will enjoy the scenery as well as the cool breeze of the cypress mountain.
-Just before you hit the very top of Cypress Mountain, there is a stunning viewpoint right off the highway at Cypress Bowl Rd.
+The kids will enjoy the scenery as well as the cool breeze of the mountain.
+Just before you hit the very top, there is a stunning viewpoint right off the highway at Cypress Bowl Rd.

 9. Clothes shopping at the Rag Machine

 Another fun activity we discovered was that you could visit the Rag Machine at the 2425 Main Street and get a pound of clothes at $4.97.
-Imagine getting these vintage and second-hand clothes at that price.
-It is a trip you might enjoy with the kids as they pick whatever they like without having to hesitate to say 'yes'.
+It's an activity you might enjoy with the kids as they pick whatever they like without having to hesitate to say 'yes'.
 You never know what you'll find here, which just adds to the fun!

 10. A Tour to Vancouver's Olympic Sites

-It is an inexpensive and worthwhile trip to make with the kids.
-Visit the various Olympic sites of the 2010 winter games.
-You can visit the Olympic Cauldron at Jack Poole Plaza in Coal Harbour, beside the Vancouver Convention Centre.
+It's an inexpensive and worthwhile trip to make with the kids.
+Visit the various Olympic sites of the 2010 winter games, including: the Olympic Cauldron at Jack Poole Plaza in Coal Harbour, beside the Vancouver Convention Centre.

 If art is your thing, then Vancouver has the best art galleries and street art to sample.
 You can plan a visit to the Contemporary Art Gallery and enjoy the wide variety of art available.
 Or for free you can check out the Mural and street art on Main.

-Vancouver has the Best Shopping Districts at Robson Street, Yaletown, Commercial Drive.
+Vancouver has the best shopping districts at Robson Street, Yaletown, and Commercial Drive.
 Here you can shop till you drop especially with the numerous offers in the different stores.
-You can visit and window shop with the kids as you have fun
+You can visit and window shop with the kids as you have fun.